-The Enhanced Mentoring offer is primarily to provide extra support to our connected (Kinship) carers and newly approved foster carers.
-It is led by a foster carer with significant experience and supported by a supervising social worker.
+The Enhanced Mentoring offer is primarily to provide extra support to our new (Kinship) carers, some carers in assessment and newly approved foster carers.
+It is led by Supervising Social Workers and it is planned to recruit a foster carer with significant experience to join the facilitators.

-The connected (Kinship) carers support group, which is lead by a supervising social worker and provides a safe and supportive environment for this cohort of carers.
+The connected (Kinship) carers support group, which is led by a supervising social worker and provides a safe and supportive environment for this cohort of carers.

 This is in acknowledgment of the unique challenges faced by Kinship carers.